 People who own businesses that require costly equipment, goods, and supplies—such as a restaurant or clothing store—might have a difficult time retaining the business after filing for Chapter 7.
 The Chapter 7 trustee appointed to oversee your case would sell any nonexempt property, which in many cases, would make it impossible for the business to continue.
 In fact, the trustee might attempt to sell the business itself, if possible.

 A partnership is a separate legal entity and can file a Chapter 7 business bankruptcy.
-As we discussed, in a business bankruptcy there is no discharge or exemptions.
-So if your partnership files a Chapter 7, the trustee will close and liquidate the business by selling all its assets to pay creditors.
+When the partnership files for bankruptcy, there is no discharge of the business debt.
+Also, the partners can’t use exemptions to protect property.
+The trustee will close and liquidate the business by selling it or all its assets to pay creditors.

-Similar to a partnership, a corporation can also file a Chapter 7 but it does not receive a discharge.
+Similar to a partnership, a corporation can also file a Chapter 7, but it won’t receive a discharge.
 The benefit of a business Chapter 7 is the simple and orderly liquidation it provides by placing the burden of selling assets and paying creditors on the trustee instead of the owners.
-Also, if you had cosigned or personally guaranteed a corporate debt, then you are still on the hook for it unless you file a Chapter 7 yourself.

-An LLC is almost exactly the same as a corporation when it comes to bankruptcy and personal liability for debts.
-You can liquidate the business by filing a business bankruptcy but you must wipe out your own liability for business debts through a personal bankruptcy.
+An LLC works almost precisely the same way as a corporation when it comes to bankruptcy and debt liability.
+You can liquidate the business by filing a business bankruptcy, but you must wipe out your liability for business debts through personal bankruptcy.
+Also, the same risks apply.

-(To learn more about what happens when your business files for Chapter 7, see our Chapter 7 for Small Businesses area.)
+(To learn more about what happens when your business files for Chapter 7, see Chapter 7 for Small Businesses.)